Springfield Massachusetts Salvation Army financial assistance programs.

 A focus is on homeless prevention.
 Many state of Massachusetts as well as private studies show it is much easier to keep a family in their apartment or home than it is to deal with someone who was evicted, lost their home to foreclosure, or who is homeless.
 So eviction prevention and homeless prevention is key, and the Salvation Army of Hampden County may assist with paying rent and/or utility bills in order to prevent this from occurring.
 Any type of emergency or financial assistance provided is done so confidentially, with caring and with respect.

+Other support is given too.
 Examples of these services include Day Care Programs for Children, After-School Programs and Tutoring, GED Classes, Job Training Programs, Career Connections Centers, and Budgeting.